LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 - [5-build_the_client](https://github.com/LisaHJung/beginners-guide-to-creating-a-full-stack-Javascript-app-with-Elasticsearch/tree/5-build_the_client)
 - [6-manage_elasticsearch_request](https://github.com/LisaHJung/beginners-guide-to-creating-a-full-stack-Javascript-app-with-Elasticsearch/tree/6-manage_elasticsearch_request)

-**Use the YouTube episodes/blogs as your guide as these resources will contain the link to the corresponding repo branch.**
+**Follow the YouTube episodes/blogs in sequential order.
+These resources will contain the link to the corresponding repo branch.**

 ## Running the App locally
-**I highly recommend that you follow the tutorials to build your own app in your local environment.
-Our team is not be able to provide support troubleshooting npm issues that arise with downloaded/cloned projects.**
+**I highly recommend that you follow the tutorials and build your own app in your local environment instead of downloading the project.
+Our team is not able to provide support troubleshooting npm issues that arise with downloaded/cloned projects.**

-**If you wish to download the project, follow these instructions.**
+If you wish to download the project, follow these instructions.

 ### Downloading the repo
 Go to the page of the branch you wish to download.